tgleigh202/botframework-ivr/TransferCallOut.md

 Please follow these steps to transfer a call to an agent.

 ## Requirements
-Ensure you have a valid phone system and calling plan licenses assigned to resource account created in [Step 1: Provision a new phone number for your bot in Office 365](AcquirePhoneNumber.md).
-You will need
+Ensure you have a valid Phone System and Calling Plan licenses assigned to resource account created in [Step 1: Provision a new phone number for your bot in Office 365](AcquirePhoneNumber.md).
+You will need both of the following:
 * Phone System - Virtual User
 * Domestic Calling Plan or International Calling Plan